 A mild resistance of bedtime refusal is when a toddler delays his bedtime with open-ended questions, unreasonable requests, crying, protests, and temper.

 These are unjustified attempts to test their parent’s good nature and limits, and not necessarily bedtime fears.

-How You Can Encourage Your Toddler to Sleep Alone
+How To Get Your Toddler to Sleep Alone

 Getting a toddler to sleep alone is enough of a circus, and you need to figure out how you are going to tackle bedtime.

 If your toddler is struggling to sleep alone, some decisions may help to cope with the situation, which comes with some challenges.

 First things first, you need to be firm and tell your toddler why they need to stay in their bed and sleep.

 Once a parent has set that expectation, it’s time to apply some bedtime routines on how to get a toddler to sleep alone.
 Some tips may help.

 When a toddler is feeling insecure, he will tend to cry as you are leaving the room.
 You can verbally reassure him that you are going to tend to something, and he must stay in bed.
 If he gets out of bed, take him back to his bed and physically put him back in.

 Do this without arguing or talking.
 He will get to the point that it’s time to sleep, and you mean business.
 Most likely, a toddler may want to test you, so keep taking him back and back again until he stays.

 Remain Persistent But Be Calm